Fairies-Feast/Fairies-Feast/README.md

 - 👋 Hi, I’m @Fairies-Feast
-- 👀 I’m interested in Java, Python, Html, Css, and Javascript
+- 👀 I’m interested in Free AI
-- 🌱 I'm learning some of these languages on many different sites.
+- 🌱 I'm learning how to use Markov Chains.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking to collaborate right now
-- 📫 How to reach me ...
+- 📫 You can reach me at amsilla.com